Debt consolidation loans.

 Online pawnbrokers offer loans over £1000 and will accept your application with debt consolidation as the purpose.
 They’ll value your goods and offer you a loan depending on that valuation.
 Once the loan is repaid you will get your items back.

 If you have your own car that’s less than 10 years old, then a logbook loan is an option to consolidate your debts if you’ve got a bad credit profile.
 Your car will be secured against the loan.
-The reason they are called logbook loans is that the logbook (vehicle registration document) is taken by the lender for the duration of the loan term, temporarily resulting in the lender owning your vehicle (learn more about logbook loans).
+The reason they are called logbook loans is that the logbook (vehicle registration document) is taken by the lender for the duration of the loan term, temporarily resulting in the lender owning your vehicle.